kiskey/stremio-ai-search/README.md

 - "Heist movies with female-led casts"
 - "Dystopian stories that don't involve teenagers"
 - "Comedies set in medieval times"
+- "Sports films that aren't about winning the big game"
+- "Romantic comedies with science fiction elements"

 ### Emotional Impact